musoniusr/DhammaratoDhamma/_posts/2024-11-23-practice-nurturing-for-those-heavy-triggers-anna-s-11-23-24.md

 **Anna:** All right.

-**Dhammarato:** So going back to the Metta, have learned to have not just meta for your friends, but also learn to have meta for your enemy or in the language we're using, nurturing.
+**Dhammarato:** So going back to the Metta, have learned to have not just metta for your friends, but also learn to have metta for your enemy or in the language we're using, nurturing.

 **Anna:** Yes.
-I think the, the thing I, I need to practice meta towards are not people.
+I think the, the thing I, I need to practice metta towards are not people.
 It's mostly behaviors.

 **Dhammarato:** Mm.